-Option Description SQL Server credentials to connect to audited SQL Server Select Azure Active Directory and enter the credentials for your Azure AD account.
+Option Description SQL Server credentials to connect to audited SQL Server Choose one of the following options: Select Azure Active Directory and enter the credentials for your Azure AD account.
 Select Windows Authentication and enter the credentials in the fields provided.
 Click SQL Server Authentication to use the default credentials of your SQL Server Agent.
 Azure AD or Windows Credentials to gather Operating System and Active Directory objects - These credentials are used to connect to the target server to gather Active Directory objects, file, and registry key permissions.
-Check the Use same Windows Authentication as above box to use the windows credentials specified above.
+Select one of the following options: Check the Use same Windows Authentication as above box to use the windows credentials specified above.
 Specify a different Windows account that SQL Secure will use use to gather information about OS and AD objects.

-⚠ If the login configuration for the SQL Server you want to audit is case-sensitive, you must enter your login credentials in a case-sensitive format.
+A If the login configuration for the SQL Server you want to audit is case-sensitive, you must enter your login credentials in a case-sensitive format.

-Permissions and Privileges
+A Permissions and Privileges